HypeCheck

 Absorption & Bioavailability

-Unknown — no human bioavailability studies exist in the provided data.
-Proteins and hormones in kidney tissue are likely degraded during digestion.
+Unknown — no human absorption or bioavailability studies found in the provided data.

 Red Flags to Watch For

-• Beef kidney has the highest allergenic potency among mammalian meats for people with alpha-Gal syndrome (a tick-bite-triggered allergy) — reactions can include anaphylactic shock
+• Beef kidney has the highest allergenic potency among mammalian meats for people with alpha-Gal syndrome — a tick-bite-triggered allergy that can cause anaphylaxis

 Products Containing Beef Kidney